-Using this method, you can use a display as a collaboration point, and allow someone else to type and use the mouse on it if they pair with your main machine.
+You can use your 'second display' laptop as a collaboration point and allow someone else to type and use the mouse on it if they pair with your main machine.

 When you connect the screen, there will be a check box that will allow additional input.
 If you tick this box, this monitor will allow input from a mouse and keyboard when linked to another PC.